SPro-galaxy/INT2-Group-33/test_candidates.md

 `tc8` with learning rate on Adam optimizer changed from 0.001 to 0.00007 and Dropout 0.55.

 **Really promising, simulat results to `tc3` very little overfitting and looks like we'd get a big increase with more training.**

+# tc11
+`tc8` with learning rate on Adam optimizer changed from 0.001 to 0.00001 and Dropout 0.55.

+> Trained with 512 epochs.